After creating a new Saturn project, let's take a deeper look into what files are created.

 Config.fs contains a

-Config record that can stores settings that you can use inside your application.
+Config record that stores settings that you can use inside your application.
 By default, the record only contains the

 Database.fs contains functions to execute sql queries within the program through Dapper.